-There may also be circumstances where we ask you to process this type of information in relation to assisting the Company with legal claims or to protect a data subjects interests (or someone else's).
+There may also be circumstances where we ask you to process this type of information in relation to assisting Time to Talk Befriending with legal claims or to protect a data subjects' interests (or someone else's).

 You may be asked to process information in relation to criminal convictions.
-This should be processed with the highest degree of confidentiality and in accordance with any data protection legislation and privacy notices that are in force in our business.

-If you are unsure about how you should process general personal data or special categories of personal data, you must contact the Data Representative.
+This should be processed with the highest degree of confidentiality and in accordance with any data protection legislation and privacy notices that are in force in Time to Talk Befriending.
+If you are unsure about how you should process general personal data or special categories of personal data, you must contact the Emily Kenward or Sally Crawford. emily@tttb.org.uk / sally@tttb.org.uk.